-Sickle-cell anemia is a hereditary disease which is characterized by a mutated form of hemoglobin that causes red blood cells to take on a distorted shape which reduces the ability to carry oxygen.
+Sickle-cell anemia is a hereditary disease which is characterized by a mutated form of hemoglobin that causes red blood cells to take on a distorted shape, which reduces the ability to carry oxygen.
 Even though this is obviously a disadvantage, there is a bright side as sickle cells have proven to be resistant to malaria.

 People with sickle-cell anemia carry two copies of the mutation, but individuals with only a single copy can maintain the malaria resistance without exhibiting any sickle-cell symptoms.
-It is because they still have enough normal shaped red blood cells to nullify the effects of misshapen ones.
+It is because they still have normal enough shaped red blood cells to nullify the effects of misshapen ones.